Zohaib8989/Personal-Finance/README.md

 #### Google Sheets

+_Here is a screenshot from the Google Sheet that has the transactions data_

 ![image](https://github.com/Zohaib8989/Personal-Finance/assets/148817365/b4010796-08b1-4188-a35f-65a9e8415c7f)

-_Include screenshots of the Google Sheets here._

 #### Power BI Dashboard